SonarHEXAGON/ProjectileCore/API.md

 end;
 ```

 Use this for impact visual holds, shrink tweens, fade-outs, trail cleanup, or returning cached parts after a delay.
 Always call `Cleanup()` when done.
-Seriously.
-The cache cannot read minds.

 ## HomingData